AlessiaConca/01_Quantum_Algorithms/README.md

 ## Installation

-To run the algorithms in this repository, you need to have Python (3.5+) and Qiskit installed.
+To run the algorithms in this repository, you need to have VSCode installed with Python (3.5+) and Qiskit extension for VSC installed.
 You can install Qiskit using pip:

 ```bash
 pip install qiskit